material-motion/material-motion/concepts/patterns/plan-fulfillment.md

 ## Examples of this pattern

 Most platforms have an implementation of this pattern for Tween animations.
-Few platforms, however, have implemented this pattern for other Primitives types.
+Few platforms, however, have implemented this pattern for other types of [Primitives](../primitives.md).

 ![](../../_assets/PatternMatches.svg)